dhelgerson/ObsidianVault/Engineering statistics/Probability.md

 this is true for all $P(X=2)$
 $Ex$: Poisson Distribution
 	$Po(\lambda)$
-	poisson charts how likely an event will happen in a standard time interval
+	Poisson charts how likely an event will happen in a standard time interval
 	$P(Y)=\dfrac{\lambda^ye^{-\lambda}}{y!}$
 ## probability mass function
 ## cumulative distribution functions